 Once you've invested in a custom radiator, you'll want to make sure it performs well for years to come.
 A little bit of preventative maintenance goes a long way in protecting your engine and avoiding costly downtime.
 Think of it like any other part of your rig; regular attention keeps it running smoothly.
 By setting a simple schedule for cleaning and inspections, you can catch small issues before they turn into major headaches on the road.
 Here’s how to keep your cooling system in prime condition.

-Set a Cleaning and Inspection Schedule
+Your Regular Cleaning and Inspection Checklist

 Regular cleaning is one of the easiest ways to extend the life of your radiator.
 Over time, dirt, bugs, and road grime can clog the fins, restricting airflow and making your engine work harder to stay cool.
 You can clean your radiator with dish soap and a pressure washer, but be sure to stand far enough away to avoid bending the delicate fins.
 Make this part of your routine pre-trip inspection.
 A quick visual check for debris or damage can save you a lot of trouble down the line.
 A clean radiator is an efficient radiator, and that means a healthier engine.